 - the order to publish corrective advertising was not beyond VCAT’s power under section 136 of the Equal Opportunity Act 2010 (Vic); and

-- section 8 was Legally binding or effective. and did not burden the implied freedom of communication about government and political matters.
+- section 8 was valid and did not burden the implied freedom of communication about government and political matters.

 The Australian Government regulates internet gambling.
 Access by Australian-based customers to certain forms of interactive gambling is prohibited (e.g. online casino-style games and live sports wagering).
-It is also an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). to provide particular forms of Australian-based interactive gambling to customers in specific countries.
+It is also an offence to provide particular forms of Australian-based interactive gambling to customers in specific countries.

-For more information about internet gambling, go to the Australian Communications Media Authority (ACMA) website (www.acma.gov.au).
+For more information about internet gambling, go to the Australian Communications Media Authority (ACMA) website.